cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 :   Currently, the B-tree and the GiST index access methods support `INCLUDE`.
 In B-tree and the GiST indexes, the values of columns listed in the `INCLUDE` clause are included in leaf tuples which correspond to heap tuples, but are not included in upper-level index entries used for tree navigation.

 name
 :   The name of the index to be created.
 The index is always created in the same schema as its parent table.
-If the name is omitted, Greenplum Database chooses a suitable name based on the parent table's name and the indexed column name(s).
+If the name is omitted, Cloudberry Database chooses a suitable name based on the parent table's name and the indexed column name(s).

 ONLY
 :   Indicates not to recurse creating indexes on partitions, if the table is partitioned.
 The default is to recurse.